 University Verbiage

-Faculty - The home base for your academic program (e.g. Faculty of Science), or the people teaching your academic classes (e.g. professor, lecturer, instructors)
+Faculty - The home base for your academic program (e.g., Faculty of Science), or the people teaching your academic classes (e.g., professor, lecturer, instructors).

 Syllabus - A course outline provided by every professor at the beginning of the semester.
-Usually, a syllabus provides assignments, deadlines, reading lists and class expectations.
+Usually, a syllabus provides assignments, deadlines, reading lists, and class expectations.

-Degree – an undergraduate degree is the outcome of most programs students are enrolled in.
+Degree – an undergraduate degree is the outcome of most programs that students are enrolled in.
 They generally require 120 credit hours.
 Master’s and PhD programs are options after an undergraduate degree is earned.

 Diploma – a two-year program (60 credit hours).